tradenity/ruby-sdk/README.md

 ## Make your First call

-The Tradenity SDK is organized into a group of model entitiy classes that corresponds to the REST API's resources, each encapsulate the operation for a specific entity model, for example to perform operations related to the `Brand` resource you can use the corresponding `tradenity.sdk.entities.Brand` class.
+The Tradenity SDK is organized into a group of model entitiy classes that corresponds to the REST API's resources, each encapsulate the operation for a specific entity model, for example to perform operations related to the `Brand` resource you can use the corresponding `tradenity.resources.Brand` class.